MicrosoftDocs/power-automate-docs/flow-docs/get-started-flow-dev.md

 * An OpenAPI file that represents your API and any authentication information.
 * An icon for your connector.
-* A description of your API.
+* A description of your connector.
-* Approximately 10 ideas for how your API could benefit other users through templates.
+* Approximately 10 ideas for how your connector could benefit other users through templates.

 After you submit this information, Microsoft starts assessing your API's functionality in Microsoft Flow and Microsoft PowerApps.

-## Embed the flow experience in your website or app
+## Embed the flow experience into your website or app

-You can embed Microsoft Flow into your app to enable deep, in-context integration between your app and all the other services that Microsoft Flow supports.
+You can embed Microsoft Flow into your app to enable deep, in-context integration between your app and all other services that Microsoft Flow supports.
 For example, you can:

 * Browse all templates that relate to your service and let users select a template.
 * Manage the flows that users have related to your app.